HL7/smp-ig/input/pagecontent/specification.md

 | SNF | Skilled Nursing Facility |

 All of the information exchanges described in the following sections cover the transitions between care facilities and do not cover the internal events that will update and alter the medication lists during a patient's inpatient stay.

+In the interaction diagrams following, the Bundle versions of the updates and retrievals have been used to simplify the diagrams.
+It is possible to store and retrieve individual resources and still meet the use case requirements with additional interactions between servers and clients.

 #### A: Home - Pre-stroke